 34 And if ye lend to them of whom ye hope to receive, what thank have ye? for sinners also lend to sinners, to receive as much again.

-The other thing about love is that it is impossible to love someone unless, on purpose, you allow yourself to be vulnerable.
+The other thing about love is that it is impossible to love someone unless you allow yourself to be vulnerable.
 Otherwise, it’s like trying to hug a cactus!
 Very difficult to get close to.
-Love allows closeness, and love is always safe.
+True love makes room for closeness and is a safe space that lets people show up as they are.
 Love tells the truth in a way that causes growth and encouragement.
-It is kind, but not always a floor mat where people can trample over it.
+It exudes kindness, but not in a way so you can be used as a doormat where people can trample over you and your love.

-Trauma and ‘junk’ that causes emotional dysregulation can cause us to believe that we have no hope in life.
+Trauma and ‘junk’ that causes emotional dysregulation can make us believe that we have no hope in life.
 God is more than willing and able to love you no matter what condition you may believe that you are in.

-Often, it is tough to love others or to allow others to safely love you.
+More often than not, loving someone or allowing someone to love you is a challenge.
 This difficulty often arises because of the history of hurt and the future worry of being hurt again.
-Below is a relational ‘skeleton’ of what causes the most conflicts, especially in a couple’s relationship.
+The next chapter describes a relational ‘skeleton’ of what causes the most conflicts, especially in a couple’s relationship.

+Reflection Prompts

+What is your primary love language?
+How do you express and receive love?

+Reflect on a moment when love felt challenging.
+How did you overcome that challenge?

+Write about the difference between "feeling love" and "choosing to love."

+CHAPTER: 7

-MARRIAGE
+MARRIAGE AND CONFLICTS

-We live in a world where marriages are dropping like flies.
-People get married for a variety of reasons.
-Some reasons might be that the person is physically attractive, the other person is a good listener, a rebound from a previously bad relationship, to have sex, or just because they may be bored and have the ‘get while the getting is good’.
+We live in a world where divorces are increasing at an alarmingly high rate and the reasons could be traced back to the reasons that people initially get married for.
+Out of the various reasons, one might be that the person is physically attractive or that the other person is a good listener.
+It could also be for reasons like using that person as a rebound from a previously bad relationship or to have sex.
+Some people even get married just because they are bored and have the ‘get while the getting is good’ mindset.
 It could also be just out of desperation and loneliness.
-The outside may attract, but it is the inside (character, strengths, Positive Core beliefs) that keeps.
+One’s external appearance might be what attracts us to each other, but it’s what is on the inside, like character, strengths, and positive core beliefs, that will keep us together.

-Marriage is a great thing.
-It’s two people, together as one, exercising their ability to demonstrate love and the highest level between two people.
+When done right, marriage is a phenomenal thing.
+It’s two people coming together as one to exercise their ability to demonstrate love at the highest level.
 There is nothing like being loved in a way that convinces you how important you are to each other.
-Love is a great thing to experience…nothing like it!
+Love is a great thing to experience; there’s almost nothing that compares to it!
 I see a lot of couples who are struggling with this concept of loving each other in an effective, convincing manner.
-I have developed a concept that may be helpful regarding what causes relationships to wane and lose it’s energy.
+I have developed a theory that may be helpful regarding what causes relationships to wane and lose their energy.
 This process is targeted at what causes these conflicts and what causes couples to become polarized.
-The concept of polarization will be discussed later.
+We will be going over the concept of polarization later.

 Expectations